Guides in Speech

 - Use Words And Tone Of Voice That Will Help The Child Feel Confident And Reassured: A child may become frightened while climbing and need you to calmly “talk” him/her down while you stay close by.

 - Avoid Changing Behavior By Attacking The Child’s Self-Respect: Small children, when they are disciplined, do not understand that it is the behavior that is inappropriate; rather, they feel that they are “bad.”
-Labeling words like “naughty” and “bad” tend to make a judgement about the child rather than tell him how his behavior affects you or needs to be changed.
+Labeling words like “naughty” and “bad” tend to make a judgment about the child rather than tell him how his behavior affects you or needs to be changed.

 - Avoid Motivating A Child By Making Comparisons, between one child and another, or by encouraging competition.
 The goal is for each child to be self-motivated.
 The result of comparison may damage the child’s feelings of adequacy and friendliness as well as keeping him motivated by the values and concerns of others.